-PHOTOGRAPHS FROM VANCOUVER CAFES
+PHOTOGRAPHS FROM VANCOUVER COFFEE SHOPS

 Vancouver cyclists have their home base back for coffee and hang out after a ride with Musette Caffè re-opening their cafe next to the Burrard Street bicycle lane.

 Coffee Potluck took YVR by storm again earlier this December with a two-night pop-up: Brews & Beats.
 A curated experience featuring coffee-inspired cocktails and local culinary talent, all tied together with beats mixed live by DJs.

 Matchstick Coffee has a beautiful new home in Riley Park and while keeping elements from their two other cafes it was nice to see the interior take inspiration from Japanese and Scandinavian design.

 Unveiled in 2005 the AeroPress is a simple and convenient brewing method that has also managed to introduce some fun to the global coffee community as witnessed by the World AeroPress Championships.

 Working on a series of new photo sets featuring a trip to Calgary to attend the 2016 Canadian AeroPress Championships along with a coffee crawl through the city.

 The physical design of a cafe is a key part of the experience so it's only natural that the interior, music, lighting and graphic design of a space requires a lot of thought and planning.

 Musette Caffè, 1325 Burrard Street, Vancouver